mcjohnso765/nebula-ii/docs/team_11/README.md

 # STARS 2024 Design Final Project

-## TEAM NAME
+## Wireless Messaging Device
-* Team Member 1 Name
+* Team Member 1 Sogo Bakare
-* Team Member 2 Name
+* Team Member 2 Lakshme Chari
-* Team Member 3 Name
+* Team Member 3 Jose Sierra
-* Team Member 4 Name
+* Team Member 4 Jaidev Singh Parhar
-* Peer Mentor Name
+* Peer Mentor Tingyu Wu

 ## Project Type
-Short (2-3 sentences) project description
+STARS 2024 Team 11 Project is a wireless messaging device that features a two way communication protocal.
+The device is interacted via a 4 by 4 matrix keypad and an LCD display.

 ## Pin Layout
 Note that on the final chip, there are 38 gpio of which you have access to 4.